The Most Popular Types Of Roof Trusses And Their Uses

 Think of an upside-down letter ‘V’ but split in the middle.
 These roof truss types are in the shape of a right triangle.

 Mono trusses create multi-level roof lines that constructors use to add roofing to an existing structure.
 This type of roof truss is usually more affordable than other trusses and is used for sheds, garages, or as extensions of existing roofs.
-With that said, mono trusses are also being built on new buildings.
+With that said mono trusses are also being built on new buildings.

 Raised Tie

-Raised Tie trusses are the types to form a slope in one direction only.
+Raised Tie trusses are the types that form a slope in one direction only.
 This roof truss design offers more headroom as it features higher ceiling lines.
 In addition, it allows you to create a higher ceiling without raising the overall height of the house/building.

 Quite interestingly, raised tie trusses can come in different designs and shapes that you can adjust to match your preferences.